davide-moletta/RISC-V-TE/README.md

 Return instructions are checked thanks to a shadow stack.
 Jump instructions are checked thanks to the Control Flow Graph.

+## Requirements

+This project requires the [riscv-none-elf toolchain](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) to work.
+Other toolchains may be used but must be configured either in the python flasher or in the Makefile.

 ## How to run

 Clone the repository: